llmware-ai/llmware/docs/contributing.md

 ### New or Enhancement to existing Features
 You want to submit a code contribute that adds a new feature or enhances an existing one?
-Then the best way to start is by opening a discussion in our [github discussions](https://github.com/llmware-ai/llmware/discussions).
+Then the best way to start is by opening a discussion in our [GitHub discussions](https://github.com/llmware-ai/llmware/discussions).
 Please do this before you work on it, so you do not put effort into it just to realise after submission that it will not be merged.